CanDIG/candig-server/docs/data.rst

 .. warning::

-    This section is highly experimental, and is subject to change without any notices or grace period.
+    This section is highly experimental, and is subject to change until further notice.

 To enable future automated discovery, we have adopted the use of `Data Use Ontology (DUO)` Terms to describe our datasets.
 For the current version of candig-server, you have